 Tell us a little bit about your book(s) and yourself.

 My upcoming book, The Secret Diamond Sisters, will be published by Harlequin TEEN on February 25, 2014.
-It’s about three sisters who discover they’re the secret heirs of a Las Vegas billionaire casino owner, and are whisked away from their small town to live in a penthouse in their father’s newest hotel on the Strip.
+It’s about three sisters who discover they’re the secret heirs of a Las Vegas billionaire owner of mobile bingo sites and are whisked away from their small town to live in a penthouse in their father’s newest hotel on the Strip.
 It’s available for pre-order, and I can’t believe it’s coming out so soon.
 Booklist calls it: “Gossip Girl meets The Princess Diaries in a city that never sleeps.”

 I grew up in the suburbs of Baltimore, and then attended Rollins College in Winter Park, Florida, where I earned my BA in English.
 I currently live in Boca Raton, Florida, where I’m busy writing more novels for young adults.
 I love reading, spending time with family and friends, traveling the world, shopping, sunshine, Disney fairy tales, and Broadway musicals.
 (I’ve seen Wicked 14 times!)
 I love connecting with readers online (I browse the Internet more than I probably should …) so be sure to follow me on Facebook (/MichelleMadow) and Twitter (@MichelleMadow).